-You can also set a timer for when you want your iPhone to take the picture.
-I never use the timer, though, because it can be tricky to get the timing juuuuust right.
+You can set a timer for when you want your iPhone to take the picture.
+I don’t recommend using the timer, though, because it can be tricky to get the timing juuuuust right.
 I suggest getting a remote shutter release instead.
-This little tool helps you take a picture when you want without worrying about touching your iPhone or trying to master the timer countdown.
+This little tool helps you take a picture when you want without needing to touch your iPhone or master the timer countdown.

 The grid is a really great tool to help you with your image composition.
 There are different grids to choose from, but I highly recommend the “thirds” grid so you can start thinking about the Rule of Thirds with your compositions.

 The level is also great, because it will let you know if your camera is positioned correctly.
 For example, with overhead shots, it’s easy to assume your camera is in the right position.
 But, even if it’s slightly off, it could affect how your image looks making it look sort of awkward.
 The level will align when it’s in the right spot and will look broken when it’s off.
 Take advantage of that tool so your images come out looking straight.